 Why should you ditch tobacco?

-While the harmful effects of nicotine are well-known, on its own, nicotine is actually one of the most reliable nootropics on Earth – a nootropic is a substance that improves cognitive function, particularly executive functions, memory, creativity, or motivation, in healthy individuals.
+While the harmful effects of tobacco are well-known, on its own, nicotine is actually one of the most reliable nootropics on earth – a nootropic is a substance that improves cognitive function, particularly executive functions, memory, creativity, or motivation, in healthy individuals.

 This is probably why tobacco has become one of human kind’s favourite drugs.
 However, modern day tobacco and cigarettes are loaded with harmful chemicals that wreak havoc on your health.
 Nicotine is also highly addictive and can produce intense withdrawal effects once you are hooked.

 In fact, many weed-smokers confuse the addictive qualities of nicotine with craving for weed.
 After giving up tobacco, many find that they smoke less weed overall as they were previously smoking joints for the nicotine rush rather than the effects of cannabis.